thenumbernine/Tensor/README.md

 This version has added a lot of C++20 tricks.
 So I guess overall this library is midway between a mathematician's and a programmer's and a physicist's implementation.

+- All headers and templates.
+No source files to be compiled.
+Don't get anxious over seeing those custom build scripts, this library is strictly headers, you can just copy and paste the files wherever you want.
 - Familiar vector and types and functions for 2D 3D 4D, with support for arbitrary-dimension, arbitrary-rank.
 - Lots of compile time and template driven stuff.
 - C++20